code-rush/givel-info/givel/README.md

   - Description: Gets all users who gave stars to the post.
                  *id* and *key* here are the feed id and key which needs to be sent with the request.

+- **get community posts(feed)**
+  - Path: /api/v1/communities/posts/{user_email}
+  - Method: **GET**
+  - Returns: Posts feeds in the community
+  - Description: Gets the users feeds that are in the community of the logged in user.

+- **get community challenges(feed)**
+  - Path: /api/v1/communities/challenges/{user_email}
+  - Method: **GET**
+  - Returns: Challenges feeds in the community
+  - Description: Gets the users post feeds that are in the community of the logged in user.

+- **get following posts(feed)**
+  - Path: /api/v1/users/following/posts/{user_email}
+  - Method: **GET**
+  - Returns: Posts feeds in the following.
+  - Description: Returns all the posts of the followings.

+- **get following challenges(feed)**
+  - Path: /api/v1/users/following/challenges/{user_email}
+  - Method: **GET**
+  - Returns: Challenges feeds in the following.
+  - Description: Returns all the challenges of the followings.

 ### USERS FAVORITES POSTS APIS